Advancing MAPF Toward the Real World: A Scalable Multi-Agent Realistic Testbed (SMART): System Usage

-Users can evaluate their solutions using \mymethod in two ways: by uploading their MAPF problem and solution through a web interface or by deploying \mymethod locally.
+Users can evaluate their solutions using \mymethod in two ways: by uploading their MAPF problem instance and plan through a web interface or by deploying \mymethod locally.

-\paragraph{\mymethod as a Service} \mymethod, with ARGoS3 and the 3D visualizer, is directly available as software-as-a-service\footnote{The link will be made available here upon acceptance.}.
+\paragraph{\mymethod as a Service} \mymethod, with ARGoS3 and the 3D visualizer, is directly available as software-as-a-service.
 Specifically, we provide an intuitive web app for running and inspecting MAPF simulations.
-Complete with a beautiful 3D-visualizer built with React and Three.js, it allows researchers to instantly understand how algorithms perform with physical robots (\Cref{fig:web_ui}).
+It features a 3D visualizer built with React and Three.js, allowing researchers to better understand how algorithms perform on physical robots (\Cref{fig:web_ui}).
 Users configure the environment by specifying a map and scenario file in the MovingAI Benchmark format.
-Within the online interface, after users upload the files and select the desired kinodynamic settings for the robots, and initiate the simulation with a single click.
+Within the online interface, after users upload the files and select the desired kinodynamic settings for the robots, users can initiate the simulation with a single click.
 After starting the simulation, they can control the simulation time step and adjust the playback speed.
-Users may select robots to view complete paths, execution status, and Type-2 edges between robots.
+Users may select robots to view full paths, execution status, and Type-2 edges between robots.

 \paragraph{Installing \mymethod Locally} Since \mymethod provides flexible interfaces for customization, researchers may choose to compile it locally for advanced use cases, such as running it in headless mode, integrating it into custom pipelines, or interfacing with real robots.
 As an open-source tool, \mymethod includes documentation and examples to support these advanced configurations.